-- But then we decided to check if there were more files of Outlook in other subfolders.
-We used a free application Funter for this task.
-On the screenshot below you can see that there are lots of Outlook service files, which are spread out in different locations and are not so easy to find manually.
-So we recommend using Funter, which finds any type of file by name, including hidden files in system folders and packages.
+After deletion, we decided to check if there were more Outlook files in other subfolders.
+We used a free application called Funter for this task.
+On the screenshot below, you can see that there are lots of Outlook service files, which are spread out in different locations and are not so easy to find manually.
+Therefore, we highly recommend using Funter, which finds any type of file by name, including hidden files in system folders and packages.

-Well, as you can see, searching for service files manually may take a lot of time.
-The good news is that you can use the automatic method of uninstalling Outlook, which will take less than a minute.
-Read on to learn how to remove Outlook with several clicks.
+As you can see, searching for service files manually may take a lot of time.
+The good news is that you can use the automatic method of uninstalling Outlook, which will take less than a minute!
+Keep reading to learn how to remove Outlook with several clicks.

 How to uninstall Outlook using App Cleaner & Uninstaller

-- Run App Cleaner & Uninstaller.
+- Download and run App Cleaner & Uninstaller.
 It will scan apps installed on your Mac.

-- Then just review the selected items and confirm the removal of the Microsoft Outlook application.
+- Review the selected items and confirm the removal of the Microsoft Outlook application.

-The manual method of uninstalling apps usually requires a lot of time and it never guarantees that you got rid of all the service files, as they sometimes may be spread over your Mac hard drive.
-That’s why we recommend using a professional uninstaller, which does this job quickly, efficiently and correctly.
+The manual method of uninstalling apps usually requires a lot of time, and it never guarantees that you got rid of all the service files, which are sometimes spread all over your Mac’s hard drive.
+That’s why we recommend using a professional uninstaller, which does this job quickly, efficiently, and correctly.

-Use App Cleaner & Uninstaller if you can’t uninstall Outlook manually or just prefer to use your time on more interesting tasks in your life.
-By the way, you can download App Cleaner & Uninstaller for free right now.
+Use App Cleaner & Uninstaller if you can’t uninstall Outlook manually or just want to save time.
+You can actually download App Cleaner & Uninstaller for free right now!